Scandinavian Capital Exchange

 In other words, I as the Managing Director did not have any obligation to buy or hedge our sale of silver, platinum, gold and other precious metals.

-Nevertheless, the Danish authorities prosecuted me claiming that I had this obligation, moreover that it was fraud – never mind the “Law”.
+Nevertheless, the Danish authorities prosecuted me claiming that I had this obligation, moreover that it was a fraud – never mind the “Law”.

 The companies had fulfilled all of their obligations until Mogens Hauschildt arrest for allege tax evasion